ReddyDivya/rd-namaste-react-notes/Chapter - 04 - Talk is cheap, show me the code/Theory/Talk-is-cheap-show-me-the-code.md

 The exact implementation of a config-driven UI can vary depending on the technology and tools being used.
 In web development, this approach is often combined with front-end frameworks or libraries to render the UI based on the provided configuration.
 It provides the flexibility needed to create highly adaptable and user-customizable interfaces.

 **Example**

-Offers in the Delivery apps differ from city to city where offer data come from a database.
+- Offers in the Delivery apps differ from city to city where offer data come from a database.
+- Restaurants in the Delivery apps differ from city to city where offer data comes from a database.